angoca/db2-jnrpe/README.md

 This is the list of available DB2 plugins:

+* Check_Average_Sorting_Time: Checks the quantity of time expended in sorts per sorts.
-* Check_bufferpool_hit_ratio: Allows to check the performance of the bufferpools, by measuring the hit ratio between the most recent measures.
+* Check_Bufferpool_Hit_Ratio: Allows to check the performance of the bufferpools, by measuring the hit ratio between the most recent measures.
 * Check_Database_Load: Checks the database load according to the quantity of modifications (UID: Update, insert, delete), commits and selects.
 * Check_Physical_IO_Per_Transaction: Measures the quantity of physical reads per transaction.
+* Check_Sorting_Time_Per_Transaction: Checks the quantity of sorts per transaction.

 # Prerequisites

 In order to run this set of plugins, it is necessary to have Java 6 or 7.

 # Install